Black lawmakers meet with FBI Director over 'Black Identity Extremists' report

 The CBC sent a letter to Wray in October requesting a meeting to discuss the report citing the bureau’s “troubling history” of utilizing its broad investigatory powers to target black citizens and said it is similar to COINTELPRO, a DOJ surveillance program that infiltrated and disrupted civil rights, anti-war, and political opposition groups.

-NBC News reached out to the FBI for comment on the meeting today, but did not receivee a response.
+NBC News reached out to the FBI for comment on the meeting today, but did not receive a response.

 Related